bjoli/RrbList/src/Collections/README.md

 # Benchmarks

 Following are some benchmarks comparing List, ImmutableList and RrbList (balanced and unbalanced).
-For some reason Addrange didn't work for lists, but I can't be bothered to re-run it.
-I didn't even look into it.
+Addrange for List<T> removed because it is too slow.
 This benchmarks Lookups, removals, iteration, slicing and merging.

 To make sense of this: Nothing beats List<T> for adding an item to the end.
 RrbBuilder comes closest, but is still about 6x slower.

 Indexing is also faster with List<int>.
 The dense RrbList comes closest, but is still much slower.
+Currently I have a performance regression here, where some of the optimizations are making the code slower.
+The numbers for a dense list should be closer to 2.6, 3.5, and 5.5.
+I am trying to figure this out.

 Inserting is a different beast: the unbalanced RrbList is the fastest.
 Don't look too close at the dense RrbList.
 One Insert will turn a dense list into an unbalanced list.
 The unbalanced list used in the benchmark is also _VERY_ unbalanced, meaning there is very little overhead when doing an insertion with regards to creating new lookup tables.